About

 Per-seat billing for firms.

 Hard isolation between seats.
 SAML SSO.
 Direct onboarding.
-The first firm deployments begin.
+The first firm deployments begin — and the verified corpus passes 4,600 authorities.

 Ahead